youzan/zent/packages/zent/src/affix/README_en-US.md

 ## Affix

-used to fix the element in a specific area, it is common to fix navigation bar
+Used to fix the element in a specific area, it is common to fix navigation bar

 ### API